gelsogrove/shopME/finalproject-AG/PRD.md

 - Administrators can view blocked users in the dashboard and manually unblock legitimate users
 - The system maintains logs of blocking events for security analysis

+Additionally, administrators can manually block problematic users directly from the chat interface:
+- A block button in the chat header allows for immediate blocking of the current user
+- When manually blocked, users receive notification about their blocked status
+- Administrators can view and manage all blocked users from a centralized section in the dashboard
+- Block/unblock actions are logged for audit purposes

-This mechanism protects against spam attacks, prevents AI resource waste, and ensures a smooth experience for all legitimate users.
-Rate limits are configurable by workspace administrators to accommodate different business needs and usage patterns.
+This dual approach (automatic and manual blocking) protects against spam attacks, prevents AI resource waste, and ensures a smooth experience for all legitimate users.
+Rate limits and blocking policies are configurable by workspace administrators to accommodate different business needs and usage patterns.

 ## 6. Key Features